briefings/briefings.github.io/briefings/sars/variation-location-symmetry.md

   </dd>
 </dl>

 <p>The distributions are illustrated via candlestick graphs, discussed below.
 The graphs highlight how similar or dissimilar events, e.g., death counts & rate, are across states; and how skewed, or otherwise, the events values are.
-Basic statistics graphs that illustrate the each state's trends will be added to each page above.</p>
+Basic statistics graphs that illustrate the each state's trends will be added to each page above.
+The COVID Tracking Project was terminated on the $8^{th}$ of March, 2021.</p>